emiya-77/kibtube-backend/README.md

 # kib-tube
-This is my (kib's) first complete backend project with javascript
+This is a complete youtube clone backend project with javascript